just-buildsystem/justbuild/doc/tutorial/third-party-software.md

 }
 ```

-This `"format"` binding can you be used to add a new private dependency
+This `"format"` binding can be used to add a new private dependency
 in `greet/TARGETS`:

 ``` {.jsonc srcname="greet/TARGETS"}